-How do I learn Ableton?
+How do I learn Ableton Live?

-An industry standard in the electronic music world, Ableton Live is Digital Audio Workstation (DAW) software used in music production.
+An industry-standard in the electronic music world, Ableton Live is Digital Audio Workstation (DAW) software used in music production.
 Compared to other DAWs on the market today, Ableton Live is particularly suited for EDM, Hip Hop, and Live DJ’ing.
 The software is outfitted with everything you’ll need to get started making electronic music.

 Used by industry giants like Deadmau5, Skrillex, and Flume, Ableton Live helps artists, composers, and producers alike create the music that gets people on the dance floor.
 While the tool is jam-packed with options, it’s important to understand how they all work together.

 What is Ableton?